asbjornenge/politicus/README.md

 Politicus has a "constitution"; it's [kernel]().
 The kernel has [variables]().
 Users can peition to change variable and also to replace the kernel.

 **Politicus is free and open**
-Anyone can create content on Politicus.
 Politicus source code is open-source and free to use by anyone.

 **Politicus is built to last**
-Built as a Rollup on magnificent [Tezos](https://tezos.com) blockchain.
+Built as a Rollup on the magnificent [Tezos](https://tezos.com) blockchain.

 ## Objects